-A1485E: LDM/STM instruction exceeds maximum register count <max> allowed with -- split_ldm
+LDM/STM instruction exceeds maximum register count <max> allowed with --split_ldm

-A1486E: ADR/ADRL of a symbol in another AREA is not supported in ELF
+ADR/ADRL of a symbol in another AREA is not supported in ELF

-The ADR and ADRL pseudo-instructions may only be used with labels within the same code section.
-To load an outof-area address into a register, use LDR instead.
+The ADR and ADRL pseudo-instructions can only be used with labels within the same code section.
+To load an out-of-area address into a register, use LDR instead.

-A1487E: Obsolete instruction name 'ASL', use LSL instead
+A1487E Obsolete instruction name 'ASL', use LSL instead